 Securities Class Actions and Derivative Suits Against Charter.
 Fourteen putative federal class action lawsuits (the "Federal Class Actions") have been filed against Charter, our manager and indirect parent, and certain of its former and present officers and directors in various jurisdictions allegedly on behalf of all purchasers of Charter's securities during the period from either November 8 or November 9, 1999 through July 17 or July 18, 2002.
 Unspecified damages are sought by the plaintiffs.
 In general, the lawsuits allege that Charter utilized misleading accounting practices and failed to disclose these accounting practices and/or issued false and misleading financial statements and press releases concerning Charter's operations and prospects.
+The Federal Class Actions were specifically and individually identified in public filings made by Charter prior to the date of this quarterly report.

 In October 2002, Charter filed a motion with the Judicial Panel on Multidistrict Litigation (the "Panel") to transfer the Federal Class Actions to the Eastern District of Missouri.
 On March 12, 2003, the Panel transferred the six Federal Class Actions not filed in the Eastern District of Missouri to that district for coordinated or consolidated pretrial proceedings with the eight Federal Class Actions already pending there.
 The Panel's transfer order assigned the Federal Class Actions to Judge Charles A. Shaw.
 By virtue of a prior court order, StoneRidge Investment Partners LLC became lead plaintiff upon entry of the Panel's transfer order.
 StoneRidge subsequently filed a Consolidated Amended Complaint.
 The Court subsequently consolidated the Federal Class Actions into a single consolidated action (the "Consolidated Federal Class Action") for pretrial purposes.
-On June 19, 2003, following a pretrial conference with the parties, the Court issued a Case Management Order setting forth a schedule for the pretrial phase of the Consolidated Federal Class Action.
-Motions to dismiss the Consolidated Amended Complaint have been filed.
-On February 10, 2004, in response to a joint motion made by StoneRidge and defendants, Charter, Vogel and Allen, the court entered an order providing, among other things, that: (1) the parties who filed such motion, engage in a mediation within ninety (90) days; and (2) all proceedings in the Consolidated Federal Class Action were stayed until May 10, 2004.
-On May 11, 2004, the court extended the stay in the Consolidated Federal Class Action for an additional sixty (60) days.
+On June 19, 2003, following a status and scheduling conference with the parties, the Court issued a Case Management Order setting forth a schedule for the pretrial phase of the Consolidated Federal Class Action.
+Motions to dismiss the Consolidated Amended Complaint were filed.
+On February 10, 2004, in response to a joint motion made by StoneRidge and defendants, Charter, Vogel and Allen, the Court entered an order providing, among other things, that: (1) the parties who filed such motion, engage in a mediation within ninety (90) days; and (2) all proceedings in the Consolidated Federal Class Actions were stayed until May 10, 2004.
+On May 11, 2004, the Court extended the stay in the Consolidated Federal Class Action for an additional sixty (60) days.
+On July 12, 2004, the parties submitted a joint motion to again extend the stay, this time until September 10, 2004.
+The Court granted that extension on July 20, 2004.